Table of contents

 According to evolutionary biologists, language is first and foremost an instrument for manipulation.

-That is essentially true for a phenomenon called gossip, which can enforce group standards and spreads valuable information within a group.
-But it can also be a means for self-promotion, boasting about connections to high-status persons through positive talk.
+That is essentially true for a phenomenon called gossip, that can enforce group standards and spreads valuable information within a group.
+But it can also be a means for self-promotion by boasting about connections to high-status persons through positive talk.

-It is critical to get a good understanding of this not to fall victim of manipulation and negative gossip yourself and to climb up the company ladder – if that is your goal.
+It is critical to get a good understanding of the phenomenon in order to avoid falling victim of manipulation and negative gossip yourself, and to climb up the company ladder – if that is your goal.